Our Industries – Accounting Firm Indianapolis

 Industry Expertise with You in Mind

-In addition to providing a variety of accounting services, our firm works with clients from a diverse array of industries, from construction companies to nonprofits to veterinary medicine.
+In addition to providing a variety of accounting services, our firm works with clients from a diverse array of industries, from construction companies to veterinary medicine.
 At MKR, we understand that each and every type of business has different needs, challenges and compliance issues; the accounting needs and business planning of a healthcare organization will likely be vastly different than those in the retail and distribution industry, and we are here to address the expansive needs of both industries, plus many others.

 Our experienced CPAs and advisors are trained to understand the intricacies of numerous types of companies, and dedicated to continuous education on how to better serve our client’s industry-related needs.
 We seek to provide top-notch service and practical solutions that are directly related to the type of business you operate.
 Below you will find links to the industries we currently serve.
 However, if you do not see your industry listed, please inquire with one of our staff members and we will either do our best to service you, or direct you toward someone who can.